Chanda-Abdul/Frontend-Mentor-IP-address-tracker-Angular/README.md

 ## Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [https://github.com/BlueHalo/ngx-leaflet/wiki](https://github.com/BlueHalo/ngx-leaflet/wiki) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [https://github.com/BlueHalo/ngx-leaflet/wiki/Getting-Started-Tutorial](https://github.com/BlueHalo/ngx-leaflet/wiki/Getting-Started-Tutorial) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [https://github.com/bluehalo/ngx-leaflet](https://github.com/bluehalo/ngx-leaflet) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [https://medium.com/runic-software/the-simple-guide-to-angular-leaflet-maps-41de83db45f1](https://medium.com/runic-software/the-simple-guide-to-angular-leaflet-maps-41de83db45f1) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [https://www.geoapify.com/angular-leaflet-step-by-step-tutorial-to-add-a-map](https://www.geoapify.com/angular-leaflet-step-by-step-tutorial-to-add-a-map) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 ## Author